Office: 1810 - Coleman Hall

 Scott Walus, Ph.D.'s Vita

 In the classroom and in my research Scott Walus examines what we can "do" with media and what media can "do" with us.
-This stems from his myriad of jobs around different media fields (print journalism, video, public relations, branding, graphic design, audio) combined with a background in both media studies and mass communication.
+This stems from his myriad of jobs around different media fields (video production, audio production, public relations content generation, branding, graphic design) combined with a background in both media studies and mass communication.

 For more information, please visit the Speakers Bureau Webpage.